5 Reasons to Choose Traditional Signage Over Digital

 People will always need signage for their homes, businesses, and special events.
 Recently, we’re seeing an increase in the use of digital signage going into use, and it’s understandable why.
 Digital signage provides advantages in its sleek look and versatility.

 But there is room for both to exist.
 Just because digital signage is useful in some situations doesn’t mean it’s always the best option.
 Traditional signage is still king in a lot of ways.
 Here are a few reasons to go with the tried-and-true traditional signage option over the newer digital signage options.

 This is an easy one.
-Obviously, an aluminum, mesh or paper sign is going to cost less to manufacture than a digital screen.
+Obviously, aluminum signs, mesh or paper signs are going to cost less to manufacture than a digital screen.
 So if you’re looking to keep your initial investment down, choose traditional signage over digital.

 A common counterpoint is that digital signage costs less over time because of its versatility and longevity.
 That may be true in some instances, but with proper care, a traditional sign can last upwards of five years, and in cases when a static display is more appropriate, the versatility is a non-issue.

 So in situations where you know what you want, you can save a lot of money by going the traditional route.